dms-vep/dms-vep-pipeline-3/homepage/README.md

 # Building a Custom Homepage

+To make the results more accessible, you can improve the [default documentation](https://dms-vep.org/dms-vep-pipeline-3/) of the pipeline.
-If you're a fancy person who likes pretty things, you might feel the urge to improve the [default documentation](https://dms-vep.org/dms-vep-pipeline-3/).
-Below, you'll find instructions for building and deploying your own custom [VitePress](https://vitepress.dev/) website to give your documentation some [pizazz](https://dms-vep.org/Nipah_Malaysia_RBP_DMS/)!
+Below, you'll find instructions for building and deploying your own custom [VitePress](https://vitepress.dev/) website where you can customize the display and show key plots and data more clearly.
+[Here is an example](https://dms-vep.org/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS) of such a page.
 The default documentation will still be available at a different URL ([see details below](#overview)).

 ## Overview